-Univariate analysis of the well phenotype iPAH cohort of 183 patients demonstrated that advancing age, male sex, higher functional class and right atrial pressure lower distance, DLco, and cardiac index conveyed a worse prognosis, table 18.
+Univariate analysis of the well phenotyped iPAH cohort of 183 patients demonstrated that advancing age, male sex, higher functional class and right atrial pressure lower distance, DLco, and cardiac index conveyed a worse prognosis, table 18.
 Multivariate analysis of both the iPAH and IPAH-lhd group revealed that a lower DLco% predicted was an independent prognostic indicator, table 19.